Skip to content

 PY2

-The CTM curricular theme continues in the Pharmacist Provider Readiness Series (PHRMPR 514-516) to include the following:
+The CTM curricular theme continues in the Pharmacist Provider Series to include the following:

 IPE Activities in PY2

-• Practice written communication to team members through writing SOAP notes
+• Practice written communication to team members through writing SOAP notes, a problem-oriented communication used in health care

-• Communicate with another team member regarding a patient to provide coordinated care (e.g. dose change, SBAR, clinical consult)
+• Communicate with another team member regarding a patient to provide coordinated care (e.g. SBAR, clinical consult)

 PY3

-In their third year, our students participate in high-fidelity simulations with medicine and nursing students.
+In their third year, our students participate in a high-fidelity health care simulation with medical students.

 Across these learning experiences our students meet with faculty and other mentors to be coached in team performance and discuss general professional development.